LLatrieval: LLM-Verified Retrieval for Verifiable Generation: Experiments

 \subsection{Analyses}

-In this section, we conduct analytical experiments of our method, where we adopt the classification-based retrieval verification and ``passage'' style missing-info query.
-For simplicity, we report citation-F1 for the answer's verifiability. \paragraph{Ablation Study} We evaluate the effectiveness of each component on ASQA and QAMPARI.
+In this section, we conduct analyses of LLatrieval, where we adopt classification-based retrieval verification and ``passage'' style missing-info query, and report Citation-F1 for verifiability for simplicity. \paragraph{Ablation Study} We evaluate the effectiveness of each component on ASQA and QAMPARI.
 We show the performance changes after adding each component one-by-one, from the original retriever to the second iteration, in Table~\ref{tab:ablation_study}.
-First we conduct progressive selection on the original document candidates and find it leads to improved performance, which directly indicates that it can help the LLM find better relevant documents from the candidates.
+First we conduct progressive selection on the original question's document candidates and find it leads to performance improvements, which directly indicates that it can help the LLM find better relevant documents from the candidates.
 Then we verify whether each question's current documents can support answering it.
 Based on the verification results, we divide them into two groups and separately evaluate their generation quality.
 We observe that on questions whose documents fail the verification, the LLM shows significantly worse generation quality in correctness and verifiability.
 And after retrieval update, the updated retrieval result leads to better generation quality.
-These directly demonstrate that the retrieval verification and update can identify and improve low-quality retrieval results respectively, and thus help avoid them and achieve better verifiable generation.
-In general, these results show that each component of our method contributes critically to the overall performance.
+These demonstrate that the retrieval verification and update can identify and improve low-quality retrieval results respectively, and thus lead to better verifiable generation.
+In general, these results show that each component of LLatrieval contributes critically to the overall performance.

 \paragraph{Performance over Different Thresholds}